tdunlap607/docker_vs_cg/docs/traefik.md

 /bin/sh: go: not found
 ```

-The problem is, ```go``` is not shipped with the Traefik Docker image.
-The vulnerability is coming from go-modules and understanding where they are located is key to upgrading them.
-Let's find out where one of the the go modules ``github.com/hashicorp/consul`` is installed using [Syft](https://github.com/anchore/syft):
+The problem is ```go``` is not shipped with the Traefik Docker image.
+The vulnerability comes from go-modules, and understanding where they are located is key to upgrading them.
+Let's find out where one of the go modules ``github.com/hashicorp/consul`` is installed using [Syft](https://github.com/anchore/syft):

 ```bash
 $ syft traefik:latest -o json | jq '.artifacts | .[] | select(.name=="github.com/hashicorp/consul")'